DStow/MicMuter/README.md

 # MicMuter
 Small application to allow for the default microphone to be muted using a shortcutkey

-Currently works by using the Left Shift + the Tilder key.
-A voice will confirm the microphone is muted
+The application will default to using Shift + Tilder.
+However you can change the shortcut by using the 'Change Shortcut' button.